Differentiating frictionally locked asperities from kinematically coupled zones: Observation Equation in Locking Inversion

-This flow-law \remove{interpretation}\add{view} of the RSF is consistent with Peierls thermal activation mechanisms of stick-slip phenomena~\citep{heslot1994creep}, investigated by experiments of \citet{nakatani2001conceptual}, and roughly consistent with the adhesion theory of friction relating the strength and real contact area, as shown by \citet{nagata2008monitoring} and \citet{nagata2014high} from acoustic and optical monitoring of frictional strength.
-Although the functional form of the direct effect \add{$A\ln V$ }is still under debate~\citep[e.g.,][]{barbot2019modulation}, the constitutive law of friction is \add{the rheology of}\remove{a paradigm of fiction that updates} the \add{yield }criterion\remove{-based fault mechanics}.
-The $A$ value is \add{almost }two digits smaller than fault normal stress, \add{and }thus \add{the }slip \add{rate }is negligible if $T$ is significantly smaller than $\Phi$, while \add{a }finite slip \add{rate }appears if $T$ is close to $\Phi$; as a lowest order approximation of the RSF constitutive law with respect to $(T-\Phi)/A$,
+This reading of the RSF as a flow law is consistent with Peierls thermal activation mechanisms of stick-slip phenomena~\citep{heslot1994creep}, investigated by experiments of \citet{nakatani2001conceptual}, and roughly consistent with the adhesion theory of friction relating the strength and real contact area, as shown by \citet{nagata2008monitoring} and \citet{nagata2014high} from acoustic and optical monitoring of frictional strength.
+Although the functional form $A\ln V$ of the direct effect is still under debate~\citep[e.g.,][]{barbot2019modulation}, the constitutive law of friction is the rheology of the yield criterion.
+The $A$ value is almost two digits smaller than fault normal stress, and thus the slip rate is negligible if $T$ is significantly smaller than $\Phi$, while a finite slip rate appears if $T$ is close to $\Phi$; as a lowest order approximation of the RSF constitutive law with respect to $(T-\Phi)/A$,

-\add{Here $T-\Phi$ is flipped to $\Phi-T$ as $T<\Phi$ during the pre-yield phase}.
 Equation~(\ref{eq:yieldinglaw_RSF}) refines the discontinuous approximation of eq.~(\ref{eq:yieldinglaw}) so that the moment of yielding ($\Phi\simeq T$) with negligible slip rates ($V/V_{\rm pl}\ll1$) can be tracked continuously~\citep{nakatani2001conceptual}.
 Conversely, when excluding the moment of yielding, even the RSF law is approximately within the realm of the classical yield criterion (eq.~\ref{eq:yieldinglaw}).